 ~ Market leadership may at any time amend or modify these rules.
 All participants will behave toward OVFM customers, staff, and volunteers in a respectful manner and foster a sense of community, camaraderie, and cooperation.

 ~ All selected vendors must have completed and signed the vendor application/contract prior to selling at the market each season.
-Appropriate fees must be paid.
+Appropriate fees must be paid. **on time and prior to the start of the market season – or something like that.

 ~ All selected vendors must possess any required permits and licenses which allow them to sell their products at the OVFM.
 Copies of these should be submitted with the application.
 All vendors must abide by all State, County, and local requirements for the sale of their products.